The Best Tent Waterproofing Sprays in 2022

 Kiwi Camp Dry Tent Waterproofing Sprays

-Kiwi Camp Dry Water Repellent comes in only one size; a 10.5 ounce can you can use to spray over your entire tent surface area.
+Kiwi Camp Dry Water Repellent comes in only one size: a 10.5-ounce can that you can use to spray over your entire tent surface area.
 It is the number one product on the list since it is a heavy-duty option.

-If you need a full redo to waterproof something for the first time, then this product is the one that will give you a satisfying coat.
+If you need a complete redo to waterproof something for the first time, then this product is the one that will give you a satisfying coat.

-Kiwi uses a unique formula that allows it to bond to leather and other kinds of fabric closely.
+Kiwi uses a unique formula that allows it to bond closely to leather and other kinds of fabric.
 This bond creates a tough water barrier while still allowing materials to breathe.
-That means it is great not only for tents but rain gear and boots as well.
+That means it is great not only for tents but also for rain gear and boots.

 What we like